JovannMC/haritora-gx-poc/README.md

-# Check out the haritorax-interpreter NPM package instead! https://github.com/JovannMC/haritorax-interpreter
+# Check out the haritorax-interpreter NPM package instead, this can may be out of date! https://github.com/JovannMC/haritorax-interpreter
 # haritora-gx6-poc
 People wanted a way to communicate with the GX6 Communication Dongle for the HaritoraX Wireless trackers, so after a couple days of work here is a proof-of-concept script that does just that!<br>